serinamarie/AirBnb-Optimal-Price/README.md

-# AirBnB Optimal Price Team 1: Tokyo Price Appraisal API
+# AirBnB Optimal Price Team 1: Appraisal API

 An API to predict daily AirBnB rates in Tokyo from property features.